d-mwongela/ip-phase-01/README.md

     You can also unzip the folder and open the unzipped folder using a code editor.

     To view how the website would look like open the index.html file using chrome or a browser of your choice.

+#### Resources used to create this website are;
+ HTML
+ CSS
+ JAVASCRIPT
+ DB.JSON

+ # License
+ This project is under the MIT license.